filecoin-project/devgrants/open-grants/open-proposal-discovery.md

 Please include any additional information that you think would be useful in helping us to evaluate your proposal.

+## How will you identify and engage potential learners in the community?

+We will collaborate with the content teams of the protocols to create co-marketing campaigns.
+We will ask the projects to add a link to their Discovery pathway on their (doc) website.
+We will collaborate with the well know content creators in the Web3 space.
+We will have a discord, a discourse, and we will have a presence on many social medias.
+We will publish blog articles that relate to content in Discovery.
+We will create a Web2 to Web3 pathway and target Web2 developers with ads.
+Later on we could even ask celebrities to become ambassadors.

 [HackFS 2021 Finalists - Live Demo](https://www.youtube.com/watch?v=UGJA6eahQBg)